andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 <h4 class="article-subheader">Nothin' To Say</h4>
-The most beautiful aspect of art in my opinion is that it's subjective.
+One most beautiful aspect of art in my opinion is that it's subjective.
 Every person who experiences the art brings their life experience & perspective to the piece